What is the CBT Skills Group program?

 How do I refer to the program?

-STEP 1: Determine if your patients are a good fit for the program by using our inclusion and exclusion criteria.
+Determine if your patient is a good fit for the program by using our inclusion and exclusion criteria.

-STEP 3: If your patients score 18 or lower on the PHQ9 and are not suicidal, then fill out the referral form.
+If your patient scores 18 or lower on the PHQ9 and is not suicidal, then fill out the one referral form.
+The referral form is for all CBT Skills Programs: Foundations course, Level 2 groups, Raising Resilient Kids and Pilot Programs.
 When submitting the referral form please ensure you have filled out all portions of the form or it cannot be accepted and will be returned to you.

-STEP 4: Fax the referral form out to 778.265.0298.
-This number is also on the top right hand corner of the referral form .
+Fax the referral form out to 1-778-265-0298.
+This number is also on the top right-hand corner of the referral form.

 How can the CBT Skills Group Program meet patient demand for the service?